 That is why it is extremely important to get your basics right before buying a health cover.
 Here is a primer.

-Individual Health Plans: These are the 'traditional' health insurance covers, known as 'mediclaim' policies informally, even though the word 'mediclaim' is just a brand of one of the companies.
+Individual Health Plans: These are the 'traditional' health insurance covers, known as 'mediclaim' policies informally.
 These generally cover hospital treatment expenses provided the treatment is on in-patient basis and lasts for at least 24 hours.
 The expenses covered include hospital bed/room, nursing, surgeon's fees, consultant doctor's fees, blood transfusions, oxygen and operation theatre charges.
-These days most plans come with sub-limits for each of these heads.
+Some plans come with sub-limits for each of these heads.
 They usually do not cover pre-existing diseases or complications arising from them for the first three to four years of the policy.
 Besides, there are specific conditions that may not be covered for a certain initial period.
 There is generally an enhancement for every year during which no claim is made.

 Family Floating Policies: These consist of a shared Individual Health Plan (for a family).
 The benefits are mostly the same, but the sum insured can be used for the treatment of any or all members of the family and not a single person.
 Rather than buying a Rs 2 lakh health cover for each member of the family of four by spending for a total cover of Rs 8 lakh, if you buy a Family Policy for Rs 8 lakh, each person covered under it can avail benefits up to Rs 8 lakh as opposed to Rs 2 lakh in the earlier instance.
 This reduces the need for you to pay from your pocket.
 Also, it comes at a lower premium than individual policies.
 A Family Policy can be bought by an individual who becomes the proposer along with spouse, dependent children up to 25 years or even unmarried, divorced, widowed daughters and dependent parents.